Fortress (2012 film)

-Fortress (aka Flying Fortress) is a 2012 war film directed by Michael R. Phillips and stars Bug Hall, Donnie Jeffcoat, Sean McGowan and Joseph Williamson.
+Fortress (aka Flying Fortress) is a 2012 American war film directed by Michael R. Phillips and stars Bug Hall, Donnie Jeffcoat, Sean McGowan and Joseph Williamson.
 The film was released by Bayou Pictures and although initially intended for wider release, was a direct-to-video release on July 31, 2012 made by Monarch Video.
 Fortress takes its name from the iconic Boeing B-17 Flying Fortress World War II bomber that was the centerpiece of the aerial battle in Europe.

 Fortress follows the crew of the B-17 Flying Fortress bomber, named Lucky Lass and its crew as they fly in the campaign against Italy during World War II.
 The opening title sequence in Fortress provides a background on the Mediterranean Theater of Operations and a plan to strike the Italian capital of Rome on July 19, 1943.

 Plot

 The B-17F Lucky Lass, part of the United States Army Air Forces (USAAF) 99th Bombardment Group (Heavy) (the "Diamondbacks") from the 12th Air Force is stationed at Navrin, Algeria in 1943.
-We learn in the opening reveal that air crews are expected to complete 25 combat missions before they can be sent home.
-However, losses are heavy and the odds are that only 2 in 10 will survive 25 missions.
+The opening reveals air crews are expected to complete 25 combat missions before rotation home, but the odds of surviving 25 missions are 2 in 10.
 During a raid on Gerbini, Italy, with her Irish-American crew, the Lucky Lass is heavily damaged and the pilot "Pops" (Jamie Martz), and both waist gunners, Jake (Anthony Ocasio) and Joe (Steve Holm) are killed.

-Five days later, Wally (Donnie Jeffcoat) is now the Lass' aircraft commander, and replacements arrive.
-Co-pilot Michael Schmidt (Bug Hall) reports to Wally, and two new waist gunners, Tom (Jeremy Ray Valdez) and Oliver (Tony Elias), introduce themselves to the enlisted crewmen.
-On their walk-around of the North African base, the replacements are introduced to the alcohol still that flight engineer Burt (Chris Owen) has put together from bomber parts and other scraps.
-Burt explains that the Army adds ethanol to boost the octane rating of aviation fuel, so they are cooking the fuel to distill out the alcohol.
-The crew, anxious to get back into the air, push maintenance chief Sgt.
-Caparelli (Howard Gibson) to clear their aircraft to fly.
-After some griping, Caparelli tells the men that the Lass has already been cleared earlier that day.
-The crew throws a party/wake to celebrate their return to flight status and mourn their losses.
-Only Wally dares to sample the local cuisine, goat meat and couscous, while everyone else sticks to their C-rations.
-Michael is present and appears standoffish.
-Further alienating him from the crew, he does not join in Wally's toast to their recently departed crewman because he doesn't drink.
-Wally takes the new young pilot outside and gives him some advice to try harder to fit in, including drinking with the men.
+Wally (Donnie Jeffcoat) becomes the Lass' aircraft commander, Co-pilot Michael Schmidt (Bug Hall) reports to Wally, and two new waist gunners, Tom (Jeremy Ray Valdez) and Oliver (Tony Elias), are assigned.
+The replacements are introduced to the alcohol still that flight engineer Burt (Chris Owen) has jury-rigged, explaining the Army adds ethanol to boost the octane rating of aviation fuel, so they are cooking the fuel to distill out the alcohol.
+When maintenance chief Sergeant Caparelli (Howard Gibson) reports their aircraft fit to fly, the crew throws a party/wake to celebrate their return to flight status and mourn their losses.
+Michael appears standoffish, refusing to drink or eat the local cuisine, and Wally takes him aside to advise him to try harder to fit in.